 obtained his Master of Science degree in structural engineering at the University of Florida in 2011.
 At BSI, he serves as a research engineer and research coordinator.
 He possesses nearly five years of experience in finite element modeling of bridge foundations and cable-signal systems.
 He also provides users of FB-MultiPier with hands-on engineering and technical support.

 has had direct experience with the development and use of FB-MultiPier since its inception in the early 1990s.
 His more than thirty years of professional experience make him well suited for the position of Senior Engineer at BSI.
 His duties include prioritizing development of FB-MultiPier features, training engineers in the area of bridge modeling, and providing technical support.

 makes contributions to BSI primarily through engine development for the bridge design software, FB-MultiPier.
 He has ten years of experience in implementing research-derived, advanced analysis features into the FB-MultiPier analytical engine.
 He handles quality assurance for new feature developments in FB-MultiPier.

 obtained his doctoral degree at the University of Florida in 2015, with a focus in geotechnical engineering.
 His expertise is in spatial variability analysis of geotechnical engineering properties and reliability based design for deep foundations.
-His postdoctoral research focus at BSI is in the modeling of granular materials using the discrete element method and spatial variability analysis.
+His research focus at BSI is in the modeling of granular materials using the discrete element method and spatial variability analysis.

 earned a doctoral degree from the University of Oklahoma in 2016.
 His primary research area is geotechnical earthquake engineering, with emphases on centrifuge and laboratory experiments involving interactions between structural objects and granular materials.
 Additionally, he is investigating means of enhancing existing FB-MultiPier capabilities for nonlinear finite element analysis of seismic soil-structure interaction.